sapmentors/cds-pg/docs/CONTRIBUTING.md

 ## Collaboration

-Please provide pull requests against the `master` branch of this project.
+Please provide pull requests against the `main` branch of this project.
 On every PR, the entire test suite is run against a dockerized `postgres` database, helping to prevent bugs and catch'em regressions :)
 A reviewer is required for each PR.
 As of now, please add either [@gregorwolf](https://github.com/gregorwolf) or [@vobu](https://github.com/vobu).
 Our hopes are high that one day, [@aragonX](https://twitter.com/aragonx) will chime in and lead all this :)